pulumi/docs/content/blog/cloud-native-infrastructure-with-kubernetes-and-pulumi/index.md

 Kubernetes has quickly become the "gold standard" for running containers in production, spanning public, private, and hybrid cloud scenarios.
-It's been remarkable to watch its explosive progress in even just this past year alone.
+It's been remarkable to watch its explosive growth just this past year alone.
 Every cloud vendor now supports an easy-to-use managed Kubernetes solution -- Google GKE, Azure AKS, and AWS AKS -- making it easier than ever before to get started writing and deploying Kubernetes